Best WordPress download manager plugins (plus create a front-end download manager)

 WPDM comes with a number of custom fields and taxonomies for storing information about your downloads.
 You can display all of these on the front-end with Posts Table Pro.
 You can also use a free plugin such as Pods to add extra fields to the ‘downloads’ post type – ideal if there’s extra information you want to include.

 Tip: If you need to be able to keep track of downloads, we recommend going with this approach.
-Check out the complete step-by-step instructions for more information on how to get started.
+Check out the complete step-by-step instructions.

 Method 3: Uploading files to the WordPress Media Library and displaying them directly

 Methods 1 and 2 involve creating a custom post type for each download.
 Once you’ve done that, you’ll have to link it to the downloadable file in the Media Library.
 However, there’s another way that enables you to list files from the WordPress Media Library directly on your site.

 By following this method, you won’t have to create a custom post type to store data about each downloadable file.
 In addition to this, the overall setup process becomes easy if you’ve already added the downloadable files to your site’s Media Library.

 You won’t get access to a dedicated Downloads area if you choose to go with this method.
 Instead, downloads will be displayed alongside other Media Library files such as images and videos.
 If you want to store information about media files, you’ll have to manually add custom fields, taxonomies, and categories.
 You can use the knowledge base to further customize the front-end download manager to your preference.

 For more information about how you can do this, here’s a link to the complete step-by-step instructions.

 What else can you do with the Posts Table Pro WordPress download manager?